4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 .. image:: ml_product_antipattern.jpeg

-Combining the backend and model files, we combine components, which have a significantly different life cycle, development process, different skills needed for development, often even different programming languages.

-The architecture of such a backend becomes incredibly complex, and making changes incredibly expensive.
-And to make changes in such a backend, we need to roll out a new model; to make changes to the model, we need to roll out a new backend.
+We unite components (backend and model files), which have a significantly different life cycle, development process, different skills needed for development, often even different programming languages.
+The architecture of such united backend becomes incredibly complex, and making changes becomes incredibly expensive.
+To make changes in such backend, we need to roll out a new model; to make changes to the model, we need to roll out a new backend.

 More is needed, including: